ecto/duino/README.md

 ###servo.write(pos)

-Instruct the servo toi immediately go to a position from 0 to 180.
+Instruct the servo to immediately go to a position from 0 to 180.

 ##motor